Paramount Global (PARA) Shares Up Despite Recent Market Volatility

 Loop Capital gave a rating of “Sell” to PARA, setting the target price at $14 in the report published on December 23rd of the previous year.

-Volatility was left at 3.93%, however, over the last 30 days, the volatility rate increased by 3.77%, as shares surge +6.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.23% lower at present.
+Volatility was left at 3.76%, however, over the last 30 days, the volatility rate increased by 3.48%, as shares surge +8.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.49% upper at present.

 Insider Trading